The Layover (film)

 The Layover is a 2017 American sex comedy film directed by William H. Macy and written by David Hornsby and Lance Krall, starring Alexandra Daddario, Kate Upton, Matt Barr, Matt L. Jones, Rob Corddry, Kal Penn, and Molly Shannon.
-Filming began early May 2015 in Vancouver, British Columbia, and was completed early June 2015.
+Filming began in May 2015 in Vancouver, St. Louis, and parts of Florida, and was completed in June 2015.

-The film was released on August 3, 2017, through DirecTV Cinema, and then began a limited release and playing video on demand on September 1, 2017, by Vertical Entertainment.
+The film was released on DirecTV Cinema on August 3, 2017, followed by a limited theatrical release in the United States on September 1, 2017, by Vertical Entertainment.